Kolobok: Variations

 The fairy tale in Czech is named O Koblížkovi, where Koblížek is the main character.
 His name comes from Kobliha, which is the same doughnut as the Polish sweet pączki or Croatian, Bosnian and Serbian Krafne.
 In Slovak, the story is called O Pampúchovi (About Doughnut), Ako išiel Pampúch na vandrovku (How Doughnut went to wander), or the equivalent using the diminutive Pampúšik.
-Pampúch is the Slovak word for the same type of Slavic doughnut.
+Pampúch is the Slovak word for the same type of pampushka, Slavic doughnut.

 In the German regions a very similar fairy tale was recorded in 1854 by Carl and Theodor Colshorn.
-In the book Märchen und Sagen aus Hannover the Low German story "Dicke fette Pannekauken, blief stahn, eck will di fräten!" has an identical plot, however at the end the "Pannkauken" (pancake) will meet hungry orphan children and so it lets itself be eaten.
+In the book Märchen und Sagen aus Hannover the Low German story "Dicke fette Pannekauken, blief stahn, eck will di fräten!" has an identical plot, however, at the end the "Pannkauken" (pancake) meets hungry orphan children and so it lets itself be eaten.
 The name of the tale was later shortened to Low German "De dicke fette Pannkoken" and Standard German "Der dicke fette Pfannkuchen", which both can be translated to "The thick fat pancake".
 In the books the pancake is often depicted with little feet.
 The end of the German tale differs from the Ukrainian and Russian.
 Instead of being eaten by one of the animals, the pancake gives himself to two poor children who have nothing else to eat.